 The 5 vital steps to find a trusted Forex broker

-Step #1: Make sure the broker is regulated
+Step #1: Make sure the best currency brokers for you are regulated

-The very first thing you must look at when researching brokers are regulatory compliance.
-For example, a good and reliable U.S broker must be a member in the National Futures Association and registered with the U.S Commodity Futures Trading Commission.
+The very first thing you must look at when researching best currency brokers is regulatory compliance.
+For example, a good and reliable U.S broker must be a member of the National Futures Association and registered with the U.S Commodity Futures Trading Commission.
 If you live in the United Kingdom, the Financial Conduct Authority (FCA) and the Prudential Regulation Authority (PRA) are the ones to look for.
 These are just several examples because each country has its personal regulators.

 The FX regulators main responsibilities are to create rules, programs and services to provide protection (from manipulation, fraud, and abusive practices) to both the market and it’s participants.
 These companies also aim to stimulate open, competitive and financially sound markets.